Entropy zero area preserving diffeomorphisms of $S^2$: Introduction and Statement of Results

+There are certain elements of $\newDiff$ which are trivial from the point of view of their periodic points.
+These include $F \in \newDiff$ of finite order and $F$ for which $\Per(F)$ contains only two points.
+It is known that an area preserving $F$ must have at least two fixed points (see \cite{simon:index}).
+In the case that $\Per(F)$ contains exactly two points those points must be fixed.
+Blowing up the fixed points as above produces a homeomorphism $F'$ of the closed annulus with every point having the same irrational rotation number (see Theorem~\ref{thm: translation interval}).
+This is an interesting topic to investigate but is not addressed in this article.
+For the remainder of this paper we make the following: {\bf Standing Hypothesis:} {\em Assume that $F\in \newDiff$ has infinite order and entropy zero and that $\Per(F)$ contains at least three points.}

-Suppose that $F \in \Diff_{\mu}(S^2)$ has zero topological entropy and that $\Fix(F)$ is the set of fixed points for $F$.
+Suppose that $F \in \newDiff)$ has zero topological entropy and that $\Fix(F)$ is the set of fixed points for $F$.
 To enhance the topology of the ambient surface, we consider $\M = S^2 \setminus \Fix(F)$ and $f=F|_{\M} :\M \to \M$.

+Disks in this paper are topological objects; they are not assumed to be round.
 Every $x \in \M$ has a neighborhood $B$ that is a {\em free disk}, meaning that $B$ is an open disk and that $f(B) \cap B =\emptyset$.
-A very weak notion of recurrence for a point $x \in \M$ is to require that there be $n \ne 0$ and a free disk $B$ that contains both $x$ and $f^n(x).$ Note that this is equivalent to saying there is a free disk $B$ which intersects $\orb(x),$ the orbit of $x$, in at least two points.
-We will call such points {\em free disk recurrent} and denote the set of these points by $\W_0.$ Clearly, if either $\alpha(F,x)$ or $\omega(F,x)$ contains a point which is not in $\Fix(F)$ then $x \in \W_0.$ In particular the set $\W_0$ contains the full measure subset of $\M$ consisting of birecurrent points.
+A very weak notion of recurrence for a point $x \in \M$ is to require that there be $n \ne 0$ and a free disk $B$ that contains both $x$ and $f^n(x).$ We will call such points {\em free disk recurrent} and denote the set of these points by $\W_0.$ Each periodic point is free disk recurrent; a non-periodic $x$ is free disk recurrent if and only if there is a free disk $B$ which intersects the orbit of $x$ in at least two points.
+Clearly, if either the $\alpha$-limit set $\alpha(F,x)$ or the $\omega$-limit set $\omega(F,x)$ contains a point which is not in $\Fix(F)$ then $x \in \W_0.$ In particular the set $\W_0$ contains the full measure subset of $\M$ consisting of birecurrent points.
 The set $\W_0$ is open and dense in $\M$.
-However, its components may not be equal to the interior of their closure, and this is a property which is technically useful.
-Consequently we define the larger set $\W$ of {\em weakly free disk recurrent} points as follows.
+It is technically useful to work with sets that equal the interior of their closure so we define the larger set $\W$ of {\em weakly free disk recurrent} points as follows.
+(We expect that $\W_0 \ne \W$ in general but have not worked out a specific example.)